ManageIQ/integration_tests/docs/guides/page_development.rst

 We need to add a few buttons to the center menu to handle "Add a New Cloud Provider", "Discover Cloud Providers" and a special case.

-The ``navmazing`` library handles navigations and is a little different to the older and now deprecated ``ui_navigate`` module.
-The navigation is still tree-esque but is no longer possible to determine all tree nodes and destinations like it was before.
+The navigation is tree-esque but you cannot determine all tree nodes and destinations like before.
 This is because navmazing as a library is far more dynamic and allows for very powerful navigation.
 So to add new navigation points onto the tree, we need to give them a prerequisite step.
 This can be something to actually perform, or it can be achieved by linking it to a previous navigation.::